th-schwarz/borg-wrapper/README.md

 # borg-wrapper

-A simple wrapper to [BorgBackup](https://borgbackup.readthedocs.io/en/stable/), hereinafter referred to as borg.
+It's a very simple wrapper to [BorgBackup](https://borgbackup.readthedocs.io/en/stable/), short borg.
 The project is very flexible to customize, as it has few settings for different borg repository.
 Borg-wrapper automatically generates data for monitoring during backup, which is used by the bundled munin plugin.

 Side note: I started the project for two reasons.
 I wanted to learn bash scripting and I needed a munin plugin for borg!